 National Psoriasis Foundation website.
 Available at:

-Psoriasis vulgaris.
+Psoriasis.
 DynaMed website.
 Available at:

 Varani J, Bhagavathula N, Ellis CN, Pershadsingh HA.